 LOCKDOWN!
 Locks, lights, out of sight.

+STUDENTS

+Move away from sight

+Maintain silence

+Do not open the door

+ADULTS

-ADULTS Recover students from hallway if possible
+Recover students from hallway if possible

+Lock the classroom door

+Turn out the lights

+Move away from sight

+Maintain silence

-STUDENTS Move away from sight Maintain silence Do not open the door
+Do not open the door

-Recover students from Lock the classroom do Turn out the lights Move away from sight Maintain silence Do not open the door Prepare to evade or defend
+Prepare to evade or defend